Criminal Defense Law Firm

 If you’re convicted of a DUI as a first-time offender, you face possible jail time, fine, court costs, and the requirement to complete the Mississippi Alcohol Safety Education Program (MASEP).
 In addition, you would lose your driving privileges for a minimum of 120 days.

-First time offenders of DUI may be eligible to be sentenced pursuant to non-adjudication.
+First time offenders of DUI may be eligible to be sentenced pursuant to a Mississippi law known as non-adjudication.
 Non-Adjudication means that the DUI does not go on your record.
 However, it is important to note that non-adjudication is in the discretion of the court and certain requirements must be met prior to the DUI being dismissed.

 Second-Offense DUI